Semantic Joint Source Channel Coding for Distributed Subsurface Imaging in Multi-Agent Systems: Performance Evaluation

-The training SNR is set to $10\,\text{dB}$, and the number of channel uses is $N_\text{ch}=91$.
-Fig. \ref{fig:velocity_line_overSNR} shows the results for the velocity dataset, and Fig. \ref{fig:gradient_line_over_SNR} shows the results for the gradient dataset for the case of two transmitting agents.
-Analogously, Fig. \ref{fig:fc_over_SNR} shows the results for seven transmitting agents.

-For the velocity datasets, the results are shown for two transmitting agents ($N_\ell=2$) in Fig. \ref{fig:velocity_line_overSNR}, and for seven transmitting agents ($N_\ell=7$) in Fig. \ref{fig:velocity_fc_overSNR}.
-It is observed that considering the side information at the decoder significantly improves the \ac{NMSE} of the semantic variable for the velocity dataset.
+For the velocity dataset, the results are shown in Fig.~\ref{fig:all_plots}\subref{fig:comm_vel_91}--\subref{fig:comm_vel_45fc}.
+It is observed that considering the side information at the decoder significantly improves the \ac{NMSE} of the semantic variable for the velocity dataset, especially for $\numberReceivers=7$.
 This is expected as the correlation between the velocity models from the transmitting agents to the receiving agent is high.
 The distributed \ac{JSCC}, the semantic \ac{JSCC}, and the semantic \ac{JSCC} \ac{OAC} approach achieve a lower \ac{NMSE} than the \ac{JSCC} approach, as they consider the correlation of the velocity models between all agents.
 The three models all achieve nearly the same \ac{NMSE}.

-The achieved \ac{NMSE} for the semantic \ac{JSCC} approach is expected to be the same as the distributed \ac{JSCC} approach, as the pixel-wise correlation of the velocity models is always non-negative.
-For the special case of Gaussian sources it is known that for linear function computation of two variables, which can be written as a sum of two variables with positive weights, the required sum rate for asymptotically error free reconstruction is the same whether the linear function is reconstructed or the individual variables are reconstructed, if the correlation between the two variables is non-negative \cite{Gaussian_Two_Encoder_Source_Coding_Comparison, Distributed_compression_gap_to_Optimal_Sum_Rate}.
+The achieved \ac{NMSE} for the semantic \ac{JSCC} approach can be expected to be the same as the distributed \ac{JSCC} approach, as the pixel-wise correlation of the velocity models is always non-negative.
+At least for the case of linear function computation for Gaussian sources, the following result is available in the literature: When the linear function is the sum of two variables and the correlation between the two variables is non-negative, the required sum rate for asymptotically error-free reconstruction is the same regardless of whether the individual variables are reconstructed or the sum is directly reconstructed \cite{Gaussian_Two_Encoder_Source_Coding_Comparison, Distributed_compression_gap_to_Optimal_Sum_Rate}.
 Furthermore, if the correlation between the two variables is negative, the required sum rate is smaller if the decoder directly reconstructs the function \cite{Distributed_compression_gap_to_Optimal_Sum_Rate}.